- Canary Islands

-The Lunar Landscape hike in Tenerife is among our favourites on the island, because of the location, the beautiful pine forest, the views towards Gran Canaria and the amazing sensation of walking above the clouds.
-We did this hike on a sunny and warm day at the beginning of March and we left from the South of Tenerife while it was a bit cloudy.
-On our way towards the Lunar Landscape (Paisaje Lunar) we started to see the clouds beneath us and above the clouds you could only see a bit of Gran Canaria, which made for a pretty amazing view.
+TWe did this hike on a sunny and warm day at the beginning of March and we started our journey in the South of Tenerife where it was a bit cloudy.
+On our way towards the Lunar Landscape (Paisaje Lunar), we started to see the clouds beneath us and when we got at a high point, above the clouds, we were able to get a glimpse of Gran Canaria, which made for a pretty amazing view.

 Tenerife is a diverse island, where everyone can find something to do and enjoy at any time of the year, beyond the sunny beaches in the south.

 One of the most recent attractions in Santa Cruz de Tenerife, the Palmetum is a botanical garden which covers 120.000 square meters and specializes in all types of palm trees.

 Tenerife South is the southern part of the island, where most of the tourism is concentrated, due to the beautiful weather all year round.

 Casa de los Balcones can be translated to English as the House of the balconies, referring to the beautiful wooden balconies, typical Canarian, that adorn the outside of the building.

 One of the small and hidden attractions in Tenerife is the Carpet Museum in La Orotava or Museo De La Alfombra.